 Also, a TCVM examination may reveal your pet’s individual needs may require a different diet to help address root imbalances.

-The Blood Building diet works best when combined with TCVM Herbals, sufficient water, and moderate exercise.
+And lastly, the Blood Building chemo diet works best when combined with TCVM Herbals, sufficient water, and moderate exercise.